guttih/Glosur/linux/make_bootable_usb.md

 # Formatting USB

+**W A R N I N G, You could loose all data**, if you do not select the correct device under path /dev/sd?

 ## Make a bootable USB drive
 This tutorial describes how to create a bootable USB operating system disk.
 I selected the [Centos Stream 9](https://www.centos.org/centos-stream/) to setup.
 This manual is based on information from this [page](https://linuxize.com/post/how-to-create-a-bootable-centos-7-usb-stick-on-linux/).